School children in Jersey still unable to access cheaper transport | ITV News

 Deputy Ward's comments come after Cycle for Jersey wrote to the island's Infrastructure Minister to criticise the delay.

-In the letter, Simon Finch from the group said children returned to school and were once again paying for bus fares as if this vote never happened.
+In the letter, Simon Finch from the group said children had returned to school and were continuing to pay for bus fares as if this vote never happened.

+Jersey's government have said they are in continued talks with Liberty Bus to bring forward the changes per the lodged deadline.